Alphabet Inc. (NASDAQ:GOOGL) Stake Raised by Bouvel Investment Partners LLC

-Bouvel Investment Partners LLC raised its stake in Alphabet Inc. (NASDAQ:GOOGL) by 1.7% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 2,264 shares of the information services provider’s stock after acquiring an additional 37 shares during the period.
-Alphabet makes up 3.4% of Bouvel Investment Partners LLC’s portfolio, making the stock its 2nd biggest position.
-Bouvel Investment Partners LLC’s holdings in Alphabet were worth $6,053,000 as of its most recent filing with the Securities and Exchange Commission.
+Bouvel Investment Partners LLC grew its position in Alphabet Inc. (NASDAQ:GOOGL) by 1.7% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 2,264 shares of the information services provider’s stock after acquiring an additional 37 shares during the quarter.
+Alphabet comprises about 3.4% of Bouvel Investment Partners LLC’s portfolio, making the stock its 2nd largest position.
+Bouvel Investment Partners LLC’s holdings in Alphabet were worth $6,053,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-Resonant Capital Advisors LLC grew its holdings in Alphabet by 1.5% during the 2nd quarter.
-Resonant Capital Advisors LLC now owns 269 shares of the information services provider’s stock worth $657,000 after acquiring an additional 4 shares in the last quarter.
-Allied Investment Advisors LLC boosted its holdings in shares of Alphabet by 3.5% in the 2nd quarter.
-Allied Investment Advisors LLC now owns 119 shares of the information services provider’s stock valued at $291,000 after buying an additional 4 shares in the last quarter.
-Capital Investment Counsel Inc boosted its holdings in shares of Alphabet by 0.3% in the 2nd quarter.
-Capital Investment Counsel Inc now owns 1,381 shares of the information services provider’s stock valued at $3,372,000 after buying an additional 4 shares in the last quarter.
-New Potomac Partners LLC boosted its holdings in shares of Alphabet by 2.3% in the 2nd quarter.
-New Potomac Partners LLC now owns 176 shares of the information services provider’s stock valued at $430,000 after buying an additional 4 shares in the last quarter.
-Finally, Atlas Private Wealth Advisors boosted its holdings in shares of Alphabet by 2.9% in the 2nd quarter.
-Atlas Private Wealth Advisors now owns 144 shares of the information services provider’s stock valued at $352,000 after buying an additional 4 shares in the last quarter.
-34.30% of the stock is currently owned by hedge funds and other institutional investors.
+Several other institutional investors and hedge funds have also recently made changes to their positions in GOOGL.
+Laurel Wealth Planning LLC purchased a new stake in shares of Alphabet in the second quarter valued at $27,000.
+True Link Financial Advisors LLC purchased a new position in Alphabet in the 2nd quarter worth about $29,000.
+Financial Insights Inc. purchased a new position in Alphabet in the 2nd quarter worth about $39,000.
+Harvest Group Wealth Management LLC purchased a new position in Alphabet in the 2nd quarter worth about $66,000.
+Finally, Cowen Prime Advisors LLC purchased a new position in Alphabet in the 2nd quarter worth about $98,000.
+34.30% of the stock is currently owned by institutional investors and hedge funds.

-A number of analysts have recently weighed in on GOOGL shares.
-Credit Suisse Group raised their price target on shares of Alphabet from $3,400.00 to $3,450.00 and gave the company an “outperform” rating in a report on Wednesday, October 27th.
-Bank of America raised their price target on shares of Alphabet from $3,150.00 to $3,210.00 and gave the company a “buy” rating in a report on Wednesday, October 27th.
-KeyCorp raised their price target on shares of Alphabet from $3,071.00 to $3,090.00 and gave the company an “overweight” rating in a report on Wednesday, October 27th.
-Wells Fargo & Company reiterated an “overweight” rating and issued a $3,400.00 target price (up from $3,100.00) on shares of Alphabet in a research note on Wednesday, October 27th.
-Finally, Jefferies Financial Group lifted their target price on shares of Alphabet from $3,325.00 to $3,500.00 and gave the stock a “buy” rating in a research note on Wednesday, October 27th.
-Four analysts have rated the stock with a hold rating and thirty-seven have given a buy rating to the company.
-According to MarketBeat.com, Alphabet has a consensus rating of “Buy” and an average target price of $3,156.15.
+GOOGL has been the topic of several recent analyst reports.
+BMO Capital Markets raised their price target on shares of Alphabet from $3,000.00 to $3,200.00 and gave the stock an “outperform” rating in a research note on Wednesday, October 27th.
+Citigroup increased their target price on shares of Alphabet from $2,825.00 to $2,965.00 and gave the stock a “neutral” rating in a report on Thursday, October 28th.
+Stifel Nicolaus increased their target price on shares of Alphabet from $3,000.00 to $3,200.00 and gave the stock a “buy” rating in a report on Wednesday, October 27th.
+Needham & Company LLC increased their target price on shares of Alphabet from $2,700.00 to $3,200.00 and gave the stock a “buy” rating in a report on Wednesday, July 28th.
+Finally, KeyCorp increased their target price on shares of Alphabet from $3,071.00 to $3,090.00 and gave the stock an “overweight” rating in a report on Wednesday, October 27th.
+Four equities research analysts have rated the stock with a hold rating and thirty-seven have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus target price of $3,156.15.

 Alphabet (NASDAQ:GOOGL) last posted its earnings results on Monday, October 25th.
 The information services provider reported $27.99 earnings per share (EPS) for the quarter, topping the consensus estimate of $23.13 by $4.86.
 Alphabet had a net margin of 29.52% and a return on equity of 30.22%.
 During the same quarter last year, the company posted $16.40 EPS.
 Equities analysts predict that Alphabet Inc. will post 107.86 EPS for the current year.